-The current Iffy Index of Unreliable Sources had a predecessor.
+The current Iffy Index of Unreliable News Sources had a predecessor.
 In 2017, I needed a list of U.S. fake-news sites for a research project.
 The existing lists all sucked.
 Their data was old, incomplete, and full of 404s.

 So I merged the major fake-news site lists then purged the inactive sites.
 That’s when I realized my computer now housed the most up-to-date index of unreliable news sources.
 Poynter agreed and published it… for about three days.